 The estate’s three ciders were packaged equally as beautiful and piqued my curiosity.
 With an effervescent pop of pink, the Sparkling Raspberry Cider is fruity, floral, and strikes the perfect balance between fresh notes of raspberry and apple.
 The Ice Cider, which uses dessert apples harvested in the depths of Canadian winter, has a rich, concentrated flavor – think apricot, nuts, marmalade, and warm spices. it’s powerful stuff and can act as either the perfect intro or grand finale to a fabulous meal.
 Last, but in no way least, I try the Cidre Liquoreuex – a sunshiny blonde liqueur with flavors of apple, pear, and pineapple.
 It’s lighter than its ice cider and raspberry counterparts and seems so versatile that my food-obsessed mind starts concocting of ways to incorporate it into a dessert.
 Beyond impressed with Val Caudelies cider collection, I’m left scratching my head as to why I’ve never tried cider before…

 On wine trends, I’m given the lowdown on orange wine, which typically sells out before this coveted nectar hits the cellar shelves.
 At the time of this interview and much to my dismay, there were no bottles left for me sample.
-I even tried to steal one from the Estate’s private stash but got caught orange … I mean red-handed!
+I even tried to charm my way into the Estate’s private orange wine stash, but my efforts proved to be futile.

 So what exactly is orange wine?
 Produced similarly to red wine, Alexis explains that once the grapes are pressed into juices they let the skins macerate in the musts for a certain period of time, rendering a more structured, slightly tannic and oxidative wine.
 The result is a vibrant, orange-tinged wine with aromas of peach pits, black tea, melon, orange peel and vanilla.
 It looks and sounds absolutely divine, sign me up for next year’s harvest.